jchibane/ndf/README.md

 A linux system with cuda 10 is required for the project.

+Please clone the repository and navigate into it in your terminal, its location is assumed for all subsequent commands.

 The `NDF_env.yml` file contains all necessary python dependencies for the project.
 To conveniently install them automatically with [anaconda](https://www.anaconda.com/) you can use:
 ```